Electric Car Battery Cover & EV Warranty Protection | Kia UK

 Kia’s 7-year warranty

 At Kia, we understand the importance of protecting your vehicle.
-We believe that the true joys of emission-free driving are best felt with absolute financial peace of mind.
+We believe that the true joys of zero-tailpipe-emission driving are best felt with absolute financial peace of mind.
 That’s why we offer a 7-year warranty, as standard on all our cars, including Hybrid, Plug-In Hybrid and Electric vehicles.

 We’re proud to say that we’re one of the only European manufacturers that offers a 7-year warranty as standard across our entire range.

-For electric cars, our 7-year warranty covers the:
+For electric cars, our 7-year/100,000 miles warranty covers the:

 • Electric Motor